Fourth Sunday after Pentecost

 Glory.

-Thou didst arise from the tomb today, O Compassionate One, and didst lead us up from the gates of death.
-Today Adam exulteth and Eve rejoiceth, and the prophets together with the patriarchs unceasingly hymn the divine might of Thy power.
+Thou hast this day arisen from the grave, O Bountiful One, and hast lead us up from the gates of death; Adam rejoices today and Eve is delighted, and the Prophets together with the Patriarchs ceaselessly proclaim the divine might of Thy kingdom.

 Now and ever.